NJUxlj/adam-optimizer-pytorch/README.md

 - We have implemented `Adam`, `AdamW`, `Adafactor` optimizers in this project.
 You can check the running result in the `examples` folder.

-- we implemented an `OptimizerMonitor` in the `utils.py` file, which can monitor the training process of the model, the GPU memory occupation of the first and second momentum, the gradient and weights and other variables.
+- we implemented an `OptimizerMonitor` and `OptimizerMonitor` in the `utils.py` file, which can monitor the training process of the model, the GPU memory occupation of the first and second momentum, the gradient and weights and other variables.
 We also record the gradient growing tendency using the matplotlib.

+- we defined a `TestModel` and `TestModelForCausalLM` in the `models.py` file, which can be used to test the optimizer.
+This Model is a simulation of a AutoModelForCausalLM, which has its basic features.

 ## Adam